thenbrent/paypal-digital-goods/README.md

-# PayPal Digital Goods for Express Checkout PHP Library
+# PayPal Digital Goods PHP Library

 PayPal's Digital Goods for Express Checkout service is a wonderful payment solution with disjointed documentation and an unfortunately verbose name.